-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be completed on the school's CPOMs system and will include the action taken.
-The designated safeguarding lead (or deputies) will need to be alerted, who will decide on appropriate action and record this accordingly.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible using our online system (or in person if urgent, then online later on the same day), noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
+All records will state the date and time, member(s) of staff involved and any actions taken.

-Any records related to child protection are kept in an individual child protection file for that child (which is separate to the pupil file).
+Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.

-In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
-These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
+In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
+These will be marked 'Confidential' id sent through the post and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
-The paperwork linked to the transfer of the file will be kept in accordance with the school's Data Protection Retention Policy.
-Where appropriate, the designated safeguarding lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.
+Where appropriate, the designated safeguarding lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.
+If the receiving school uses the same online recording system as HINS a secure electronic transfer will take place.

-Where a pupil joins our school, we will request child protection records from the previous educational establishment within the first week of them starting at the school.
-A log of the contact made with the previous school will be kept.
+Where a pupil joins our school, we will request child protection records from the previous educational establishment (if none are received).